C (programming language): Related languages

 Several C or near-C interpreters exist, including Ch and CINT, which can also be used for scripting.

 When object-oriented programming languages became popular, C++ and Objective-C were two different extensions of C that provided object-oriented capabilities.
 Both languages were originally implemented as source-to-source compilers; source code was translated into C, and then compiled with a C compiler.

 The C++ programming language (originally named "C with Classes") was devised by Bjarne Stroustrup as an approach to providing object-oriented functionality with a C-like syntax.
 C++ adds greater typing strength, scoping, and other tools useful in object-oriented programming, and permits generic programming via templates.
 Nearly a superset of C, C++ now supports most of C, with a few exceptions.

-Objective-C was originally a very "thin" layer on top of C, and remains a strict superset of C that permits object-oriented programming using a hybrid dynamic/static typing paradigm.
+Objective-C was originally a thin layer on top of C, and remains a strict superset of C that permits object-oriented programming using a hybrid dynamic/static typing paradigm.
 Objective-C derives its syntax from both C and Smalltalk: syntax that involves preprocessing, expressions, function declarations, and function calls is inherited from C, while the syntax for object-oriented features was originally taken from Smalltalk.

 In addition to C++ and Objective-C, Ch, Cilk, and Unified Parallel C are nearly supersets of C.